-We do not have a minimum score requirement, but most admitted students have scored between 600 and 740.
-The average of admitted students [E.93 MAcc Class Profile] varies annually and is typically between 650-680.
+We do not have a minimum score requirement.
+The average GMAT score of admitted students varies annually and is typically between 650-680.

 How long will it take for my GMAT scores to get to you after I take the test?

 Academic institutions generally receive scores within 10 business days after the test is taken.
 If you are uncertain as to whether we will receive your official scores by the deadline, please upload your unofficial score report with your online application or email it to us: email@example.com.